-Information will remain on my website for reference and Terminator production will continue as normal.
+Information will remain on my website for reference.
+Terminator production will cease 2018.

 Introducing new magnetic bearing platter